ercpe/gentoo-bootstrap/README.md

 You can use the `resolv_domain` and `resolv_search` options to specify the default domain and the dns search list.

-A more advanced configuration file is shipped as the `sample.cfg` in the tarball.
+A more advanced configuration file is shipped as the `sample-advanced.cfg` in the tarball.

 ### Defining custom storage

-You propably noticed the `inherit = storage-simple.cfg` option in the `[DEFAULT]` block.
-This option automatically loads the file storage-simple.cfg into the current configuration file.

     [storage_simple]
     disks = 2